slowernews/wisdom-tldr/chapters/chapter_appendix.md

 science of patterns.

-> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger* -->
+> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

+You create your luck by being healthy and not regretting the past or being anxious about the future.
+-->